yairchu/yairchu.github.io/site/posts/regard-the-reverted-cherry-pick.md

 Timelines can interact in unexpected ways.
 When seemingly innocent merges yield unexpected results, we call these situations *"mergencies"* (merge-emergency).

 Mergencies can easily arise in real-world situations!
 They are by no means limited to esoteric edge-cases.
-If you use `git`, you better be aware of this issue.
+If you use git, you better be aware of this issue.

 This post will demonstrate the problem with a simple real-world example.